Vindulamj/IntersectionZoo-Docs/docs/source/intersectionzoo_architecture.rst

 -----

 IntersectionZoo is intergrated with `RLlib <https://docs.ray.io/en/latest/rllib/index.html>`_, a scalable reinforcement learning library that provides a unified API for testing and benchmarking reinforcement learning algorithms.
-For more details on how to use IntersectionZoo with RLlib, please refer to the `RLlib intergarytion <https://intersectionzoo-docs.readthedocs.io/en/latest/rllib_integration.html>`_ section.
+For more details on how to use IntersectionZoo with RLlib, please refer to the `RLlib intergration <https://intersectionzoo-docs.readthedocs.io/en/latest/rllib_integration.html>`_ section.